 Flint Drug & Alcohol Rehab, Detox & Treatment Resources

-Flint has had its share of controversy in recent years.
-Among its other problems, Flint is also in the midst of a drug abuse crisis, with opioids in particular playing a large role in the number of residents who’ve become addicted to drugs.
+Flint has had its share of controversy in recent years, however.
+Among its other problems, Flint is also in the midst of a drug abuse crisis, with opioids in particular playing a large role in the number of residents who have become addicted to drugs.
 The increasing availability of heroin and prescription opioids has contributed to the rise in overdose deaths in the state and around the country.
 In 2015, 45 percent of all drug poisoning deaths could be traced back to prescription opioids.

 Alcohol & Drug Rehab Centers in Flint, Michigan

 Recovery from addiction is something that looks different for everyone.
 There’s no single path to take to be successful.
 The best thing you can do is find a program that meets your unique needs.
 Some people require more intense support, while others have success with flexible programs and help from family and friends.
-Others may start out in a residential program and then work their way down to an outpatient program as their condition improves.
-The Recovery Village is a network of treatment centers around the country that all share the goal of helping people recover from drug and alcohol addiction.
-Centers are staffed with caring, compassionate and professional people who are on your side and can help you determine which type of program is likely to meet your needs well.
+Others may start out in a residential program and then work their way down to an outpatient program as their condition improves..
+Treatment centers are staffed with caring, compassionate and professional people who are on your side and can help you determine which type of program is likely to meet your needs well.